Infinite order phase transition in the slow bond TASEP: Tail of multiple near-optimums

 \subsection{Random walk bridge estimates}

 As seen above, the point-to-line profile can be described as a random walk bridge, conditioned on staying above a certain function.
-In this subsection we study such random walk bridges, on the probability for it having multiple peaks, and staying above a `well-behaved' function.
+To prove Proposition \ref{prop:multiple-peak}, in this subsection we study such random walk bridges, on the probability for the sum of two having multiple peaks, and each staying above a `well-behaved' function.

 Fix arbitrary $C_0>0$, and in this subsection the constants $c,C$ would depend on $C_0$, and the values can change from line to line.
 We define random walk bridges $\uS, \oS$ as following.
 Take any $g>0$ and $n,m\in\N$, and $\us, \os \in \R$, satisfying that \begin{enumerate} \item $|\us|,|\os|<C_0n$ and $|\us+\os|<\sqrt{g}$. \item $n^{0.9}<g$, $gm<n$, and $\log(n)^2<m<n^{0.1}$. \end{enumerate}